Skip to main content

 Music and Social Psychology: exploring the role of music in the social setting and examining its impact on human emotions and behaviours.

-Second year begins with a research skills module where you will explore methodological approaches, methods and the ethics of research.
+Research Skills: exploring methodological approaches, methods and the ethics of research.
 This module is designed to equip you with the knowledge and skills to develop a research proposal for your own bespoke project.

 Entry Requirements